Deltares/Geomorphometry.jl/README.md

 - Submit pull requests

 ## Alternative Packages
-If you are working in Python the [xDEM](https://xdem.readthedocs.io/en/stable/) package provides a comprehensive suite of tools for DEM analysis
+If you are working in Python the [xDEM](https://xdem.readthedocs.io/en/stable/) package provides a comprehensive suite of tools for DEM analysis.
+In Julia, the [WhereTheWaterFlows.jl](https://github.com/mauro3/WhereTheWaterFlows.jl) package also provides tools for hydrological analysis.